Mapping class groups of manifolds with boundary are of finite type: Introduction

 \begin{atheorem} If $M$ is a compact topological manifold of dimension $\geq 5$, and both $M$ and all path components of $\partial M$ are $1$-connected, then the group $\pi_0\,\rm{Homeo}_\partial(M)$ is of finite type. \end{atheorem}

 \begin{remark} \quad \begin{enumerate}[(i)] \item This paper crucially uses \cite{EspicSaleh}, which studies relative homotopy automorphisms.
-Apart from this, the arguments are standard with the exception of \cref{cor:borel-lemma}. \item For \emph{closed} $1$-connected topological manifolds of dimension $\geq 5$, \cref{athm:main} is a consequence of a stronger result of Sullivan \cite[Theorem 13.3]{Sullivan}, who proved $\pi_0\, \Homeo(M)$ is commensurable up to finite kernel with an arithmetic group (he only did the case $d\geq 6$ but nowadays we know $d\geq 5$ suffices).
-Here \emph{commensurability up to finite kernel} is the equivalence relation on groups generated by isomorphism, passing to finite index subgroups, and taking quotients by finite normal subgroups. \item We prove the stronger statement that $\pi_0\,\Homeo_\partial(M)$ is commensurable up to finite kernel to an extension of an arithmetic group by a finitely generated nilpotent group. \item We can drop the assumption that the path components of $\partial M$ are 1-connected at the expense of additional conditions on $M$; see \cref{cor:nontrivial-pi1}. \item If $M$ admits a smooth or PL structure, the same is true for diffeomorphisms or PL homeomorphisms fixing a neighbourhood of the boundary pointwise. \item \cref{athm:main} is also true in dimension $d \leq 4$; the only non-classical case is $d=4$ in which the result easily follows from \cite[Theorem 1.1]{Quinn}.
+Apart from this, the arguments are standard with the exception of \cref{cor:borel-lemma}. \item For \emph{closed} $1$-connected topological manifolds of dimension $\geq 5$, \cref{athm:main} is a consequence of a stronger result of Sullivan \cite[Theorem 13.3]{Sullivan}, who proved $\pi_0\, \Homeo(M)$ is commensurable up to finite kernel with an arithmetic group (he only did the case $d\geq 6$ but nowadays we know $d\geq 5$ suffices, see the addendum to \cite[Theorem 10.3]{Wall}).
+Here \emph{commensurability up to finite kernel} is the equivalence relation on groups generated by isomorphism, passing to finite index subgroups, and taking quotients by finite normal subgroups. \item If $\partial M$ is connected, we prove the stronger statement that $\pi_0\,\Homeo_\partial(M)$ is commensurable up to finite kernel to an extension of an arithmetic group by a finitely generated nilpotent group; see \cref{thm:ctd-case}. \item We can drop the assumption that the path components of $\partial M$ are 1-connected at the expense of additional conditions on $M$; see \cref{cor:nontrivial-pi1}. \item If $M$ admits a smooth or PL structure, the analogue of \cref{athm:main} is true for diffeomorphisms or PL homeomorphisms fixing a neighbourhood of the boundary pointwise. \item \cref{athm:main} is also true in dimension $d \leq 4$; the only non-classical case is $d=4$ in which the result follows from \cite[Theorem 1.1]{Quinn}.
 However, we do \emph{not} know whether it holds for diffeomorphisms or PL homeomorphisms when $d=4$. \end{enumerate} \end{remark}